david-rockwood/fimpad/README.md

 FIMpad has a menu called "Library".
 Within that menu you will find examples of things you can do with AI in FIMpad, FIMpad documentation, and some public domain books.

-Everything you click on in the Library represents a txt or md file that is bundled with the FIMpad release.
+Everything you click on in the Library represents a .txt or .md file that is bundled with the FIMpad release.
 When you click on a menu entry in the Library menu, that document will open in a new tab, and some of those documents have tags that you can execute.

 Once you get FIMpad up and running with a connection to a local LLM server, try some of the example tags in Library -> Examples.
 Then try changing your text editor color scheme by looking at Library -> FIMpad -> FIMpad Themes.